zhao1701/supervised-vae/readme.md

-# f18-mediamath
+# Supervised Variational Autoencoders
-DAN networks for advertising data

 ### Project Organization

 ------------
     ├── README.md          <- The top-level README for developers using this project.
     │
-    ├── dan                <- Disguise Adversial Network package.
+    ├── svae               <- Supervised VAE package
     │   └── __init__.py
     │
     ├── data
-    │   ├── intermediate   <- Intermediate data that has been transformed.
+    │   ├── temp           <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    ├── experiments        <- Trained and saved models, evaluation results, or model summaries.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a two digit number (for ordering), │                         the creator's initials, and a short `-` delimited description,